 In conclusion, through investments in conservation, hatchery production, outreach, and resource management, the program has diversified the agency's approach to enhancing recreational fisheries throughout Puget Sound.
 Despite these great strides, it is critical to point out that the rapidly changing climate and eroding habitat conditions in Puget Sound have and will continue to challenge the work and limit achievements of PSRFE in the years to come.

-The program is developing new ideas in research and outreach to improve and enhance fishing opportunity.
-Some ideas being discussed are listed below:
+The program is developing new ideas in research and outreach to improve and enhance fishing opportunity and are still considering the following projects:

-- "How-to" videos to encourage anglers to get outside and fish underutilized stocks How to clean, prepare, and cook fish, including Dogfish, Lingcod, Flatfish - Hatchery production review of limitations affecting survival and contribution rates - Outreach events targeted at youth specifically - Lingcod dinglebar surveys in Hood Canal - Hydroacoustic surveys for sockeye abundance in Lake Washington and the Skagit River basin
+- "How-to" videos to encourage anglers to get outside and fish underutilized stocks including how to clean, prepare, and cook fish, including dogfish, lingcod, and flatfish - Hatchery production review of limitations affecting survival and contribution rates - Outreach events targeted at youth specifically - Lingcod dinglebar surveys in Hood Canal - Hydroacoustic surveys for sockeye abundance in Lake Washington and the Skagit River basin